 The FDA is actively working with sterilization experts, medical device manufacturers, and other government agencies to advance innovative ways to sterilize medical devices with lower levels of currently used agents, and employ new agents or alternatives, while maintaining device safety and effectiveness.
 In May 2019, the FDA engaged the infection control community at the Healthcare Infection Control Practices Advisory Committee (HICPAC) meeting to update the public on the FDA's work and engagement with industry on sterilization modalities with devices that are normally sterilized using ethylene oxide.

 In addition, later in 2019, we will announce a public innovation challenge to encourage development of novel sterilization methods, which could include new devices or new modalities that are safe and effective for sterilizing medical devices.

-The FDA plans to hold an advisory committee meeting in 2019 to discuss how best to advance innovations in medical device sterilization.
-The FDA will announce the meeting, including details about how to participate, on the FDA Advisory Committee calendar web page and in a Federal Register notice prior to the scheduled date.
+The FDA plans to hold an advisory committee meeting November 6-7, 2019 to discuss how best to advance innovations in medical device sterilization.
+Additional details about the meeting and how to participate will be provided on the FDA Advisory Committee Calendar web page and in a Federal Register notice prior to the scheduled date.